Rule

 Action

 The action defines what happens if a rule within a ruleset is triggered.
-There are three types of actions:
+There are three types of actions:- FLAG: Marks the content but does not modify it.

 - OVERRIDE: Replaces the content with a fallback message.